Myths and truths of Japanese vending machines - Part 2

-A perversion in the force - Used panty vending machines
+A Perversion in the Force - Used Panty Vending Machines

 Part one of this blog series introduces the history of Japanese vending machines.

 According to reasonably reliable sources (listed below), said kinky machine did see the light of day, but not until the early 90s.
 At the time, it caused uproar among concerned parents of panty-selling teenagers.
-Ten years later, Tokyo government passed a regulation that criminalized the trade of used underwear from underage individuals.
+Ten years later, the Tokyo government passed a regulation that criminalized the trade of used underwear by underage individuals.

 In our day and age, Japanese vending machines have become a part of daily life in Japan.
-On overheated summer days, you can count on the nearest vendor to re-supply your Pocari Sweat-tank.
-On busy mornings the automated clerks are always there, to serve you a quick coffee on the go.
-And should you feel adventurous, you can always find some limited and new flavors for your tastebuds.
+On overheated summer days, you can count on the nearest vendor to re-supply your Pocari Sweat tank.
+On busy mornings, the automated clerks are always there to serve you a quick coffee on the go.
+And should you feel adventurous, you can always find some limited and new flavors for your taste buds.

-Train stations, subways, airports, taxi stops, shopping centers, amusement parks, parking lots, playgrounds and parks are never without a vending machine.
-Also on the way to the top of Mount Fuji, you can find vending machines selling soft drinks and small oxygen tanks, for those who struggle with thin air.
+Train stations, subways, airports, taxi stops, shopping centers, amusement parks, parking lots, playgrounds, and parks are never without a vending machine.
+Also, on the way to the top of Mount Fuji, you can find vending machines selling soft drinks and small oxygen tanks for those who struggle with thin air.

 In short, these automated clerks have become as reliable as any human substitute.
 They are always there to lend a helping hand.
-Umbrella-vendors will help you when rainfall strikes.
-Soup stock-vendors are available, when you forgot to pick up some «dashi» at the super market.
+Umbrella vendors will help you when rainfall strikes.
+Soup stock vendors are available when you forgot to pick up some «dashi» at the supermarket.
 When in need, Japanese vending machines are ready to serve.

 Sources